aspose-drawing/Aspose.Drawing-Documentation/java/developer-guide/working-with-pens/_index.md

 To draw graphics with a specific pen width, follow these steps:

-1. Create a `Bitmap` class object.
+1. Create an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/bitmap/">`Bitmap` class</a>.
-2. Initialize the `Graphics` object from the created bitmap.
+1. Initialize an object of <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/">`Graphics` class</a> from this bitmap
-3. Create a new `Pen` with the desired width.
+1. Define a <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/pen/">`Pen` object</a> with desired parameters
-4. Utilize the `drawLine()` method to draw a line with the specified width.
+4. Utilize the <a href="https://reference.aspose.com/drawing/java/com.aspose.drawing/graphics/#drawLine-com.aspose.drawing.Pen-int-int-int-int-">`drawLine()` method</a> to draw a line with the specified width.
 5. Save the output in any desired image format.

 {{< gist "aspose-com-gists" "3562c2fe053aae0bda46f32abae6062a" "Examples-JAVA-Pens-Width-Width.java" >}}